arj101/day-night-shader/README.md

 # day-night-shader
-hehehhee

-To run, install rust and then run this command in the `/day-night-shader-native` folder:
+To build, [install rust](https://www.rust-lang.org/tools/install) and run this command in the `/day-night-shader-native` folder:
 ```bash
 cargo build --release
 ```

-Then run this command:
+To run, use the command:
 ```bash
 sudo sh run.sh
 ```